judsonlmoore/friendsofkyrgyzstan.org/_posts/2017-11-13-my-peace-corps-legacy.md

 Last week, **I was afforded the opportunity** to present this history and success to the journalists at a media conference in Bishkek, where I was a guest of the conference at the invitation of Deutsche Welle.
 I am eternally grateful to their support of the project, and of course to the journalists who saw value in this concept and who have owned it ever since.

-{% cloudinary {{ site.url }}/assets/images/2020/05/kyrgyzmedia.com-5-year-growth.png alt="A chart showing the growth in articles read year over year." caption="Year over year growth in articles read on [kyrgyzmedia.kg](http://kyrgyzmedia.kg) %}
+{% cloudinary /assets/images/2020/05/kyrgyzmedia.com-5-year-growth.png alt="A chart showing the growth in articles read year over year." caption="Year over year growth in articles read on [kyrgyzmedia.kg](http://kyrgyzmedia.kg) %}

 ## Improvements in medical facilities